-Match your arrow or bolt with our great selection of fixed-blade and mechanical broadheads, and check out our wide assortment of archery accessories to get everything you need.
+Match your bow arrow or crossbow bolt with our great selection of fixed-blade and mechanical broadheads, and check out our wide assortment of archery accessories to get everything you need.

-There are several factors to consider before buying an arrow or bolt.
+There are several factors to consider before buying a bow arrow or bolt.
 Focus on the following to make sure you get the right fit.

 - Size: Arrow size, or “static spine,” refers to how much an arrow bends when an 880-gram weight is suspended from the center of the arrow.
 The amount of flex, measured in inches, is then multiplied by 1,000.
 That means an arrow with a size of 330 bends .33 inches.